Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 For the most part in Rust, we're only concerned with Partial Equivalence, this is what allows us to compare values with the equals-equals operator.

-Given what we've just discussed, consider this code, what do you think the output _should_ be?
+🦀 Given what we've just discussed, consider this code, what do you think the output _should_ be?

-Let's run it and see!
+🦀 Let's run it and see!

-That seems correct, right?
+🦀 That seems correct, right?

 You can derive `Partial EQ` so long as all the parts of your type also implement `Partial EQ`, or you can implement it yourself.

-Implementing it yourself can be really handy if you have a structure where some fields _can_ be different but still be considered the same overall "thing".
+Implementing it yourself can be really handy if you have a structure where some fields _can_ be different but the overal value still be considered the same overall "thing".

-The official Rust book uses books with ISBNs as an example, but just to be different, lets consider how you might also want this kind of behaviour for aliased user information.
+The official Rust guide uses books with ISBNs as an example, but just to be different, lets consider how you might also want this kind of behaviour for aliased user information.

-`Partial EQ` has two methods, `EQ` which is Required and `NE` which is Provided.
+📕 `Partial EQ` has two methods, `EQ` which is Required and `NE` which is Provided.

-Remember from earlier, we need to implement the required method, but can choose if we want to override the provided one.
+📕 Remember from earlier, we need to implement the required method, but can choose if we want to override the provided one.

-The default behaviour for `NE` is `not EQ` and I'm fine with that, but it's there if you need it.
+📕 The default behaviour for `NE` is `not EQ` and I'm fine with that, but it's there if you need it.

-In this case, I'm going to say two Users are the same so long as their ID is the same.
+🦀 In this case, I'm going to say two Users are the same so long as their ID is the same.

-Let's write a little test for this, if we derive `Debug`, and have implemented `Partial EQ` we can use the "assert EQ" macro to do that for us.
+🦀 Let's write a little test for this, if we derive `Debug`, and have implemented `Partial EQ` we can use the "assert EQ" macro to do that for us.

 `Partial EQ` has even more utility though!

-It's a generic trait where the generic parameter represents the type for the "right hand side" or RHS.
+📕 It's a generic trait where the generic parameter represents the type for the RHS or "right hand side".

 This generic parameter defaults to being the same type, but we can write code that allows us to compare the equivalence of different types too!

-Taking that User aliases example again, what if we had a "root" user type, and an aliased User type.
+🦀 Taking that User aliases example again, what if we had a "root" user type, and an aliased User type.

-Now we can check if the User is equivalent to its Alias.
+🦀 Now we can check if the User is equivalent to its Alias.

-Bear in mind though that "right hand side" means this equivalence check only works one way around, you'll need to write the implementation for UserAlias too if you want to go the other way around.
+🦀 Bear in mind though that "right hand side" means this equivalence check only works one way around, you'll need to write the implementation for UserAlias too if you want to go the other way around.

 So that's `Partial EQ`, but what is `EQ`?